Shot clock: US high schools rules

-The National Federation of State High School Associations (NFHS), which sets rules for high school basketball in the U.S., does not mandate the use of a shot clock, instead leaving the choice to use a clock and its duration up to each individual state association.
-In concert with this, the "stall ball" strategy can be used in a state or league, but depending on the organization, itself comes with restrictions on its use by the game officials, with overuse of it often being whistled as a foul or an unsportsmanlike act.
+The National Federation of State High School Associations (NFHS), which sets rules for high school basketball in the U.S., does not mandate the use of shot clocks, instead leaving the choice to use clocks and their durations up to each individual state association.
+In concert with this, the "stall ball" strategy can be used in states or leagues, but depending on the organization, itself, comes with restrictions on its use by the game officials, with overuse of it often being whistled as a foul or unsportsmanlike act.
 Others may allow stalling completely, at the risk of fan disinterest.

-As the cost of a shot clock system can be cost-prohibitive, its use in high schools has been debated on that consideration and not the flow of the game.
-While previous proposals for a national shot clock had been denied by the NFHS as recently as 2011, in the spring of 2021 the NFHS agreed to allow its member associations the option of a shot clock, with a mandatory 35-second duration, starting in 2022–23.
+As the cost of shot clock systems can be cost-prohibitive, its use in high schools has been debated more on that consideration, than the flow of the game.
+While previous proposals for a national shot clock system had been denied by the NFHS as recently as 2011, in the spring of 2021, the NFHS agreed to allow its member associations the option of shot clocks, with a mandatory 35-second duration, starting in 2022–23.

-As of August 2021, 11 states either require a shot clock in high school competition or will begin using one starting in 2022–23: California, Georgia, Iowa, Maryland, Massachusetts, Nebraska (Class A only, expanded to Class B in 2023-24 and to all classes in 2024-25), New York, North Dakota, Rhode Island, South Dakota, and Washington.
-Before 2022–23, the District of Columbia used a 30-second shot clock for public school (DCIAA) competition, charter school competition (as of 2018–19), and for the DCSAA State Tournament, where public, private, and charter schools compete for the championship of the District of Columbia.
+As of August 2021, 11 states either require shot clocks in high school competition, or will begin using one starting in 2022–23: California, Georgia, Iowa, Maryland, Massachusetts, Nebraska (Class A only, expanded to Class B in 2023-24, and all classes in 2024-25), New York, North Dakota, Rhode Island, South Dakota, and Washington.
+Before 2022–23, the District of Columbia used 30-second shot clocks for public school (DCIAA) competition, charter school competition (as of 2018–19), and the DCSAA State Tournament, wherein public, private, and charter schools compete for the championship of the District of Columbia.